If you’re looking, we also did a personal trainer certification comparison for the United States.

 So attend a seminar if you think it will help you or your clients.
 Please don’t think twice because they haven’t applied to count as CEU’s with your certification.
 Go because you want to learn, not for a piece of paper.

-As Nick said in his post focus on getting certified vs. what certification to get.
 It’s a stepping-stone, nothing more.
 There mare many education paths to take for personal trainers and it’s up to you to find and follow your own.
 1000s of different systems will get your clients results.
 It’s both the best and worst part of being a trainer.

 You must look for every opportunity to educate yourself and develop your own system that works for you and your clients.